-December 31, Dec 2020 , , December 31 2018

-(Decrease) increase to Deferred Income Tax Liability and Income Tax Expense, Net of Federal

-Taxes \$ (26) \$ e 9 \$ (53)
+Decem 20 ıber 31, 020 December 31, 2019 December 3 2018 1, (Decrease) increase to Deferred Income Tax Liability and Income Tax Expense, Net of Federal Taxes \$ (26) \$ 9 \$ (53)

 Allocation of Tax Benefits

 We are a party to an agreement with Exelon and other subsidiaries of Exelon that provides for the allocation of consolidated tax liabilities and benefits (Tax Sharing Agreement).
 The Tax Sharing Agreement provides that each party is allocated an amount of tax similar to that which would be owed had the party been separately subject to tax.
 In addition, any net federal and state benefits attributable to Exelon is reallocated to the parties.
 That allocation is treated as a contribution to the capital of the party receiving the benefit.